 The various features of the bill discounting model are discussed below.

 Evaluation of creditworthiness

-The bankers or financial companies involved will look into the creditworthiness of the buyer and well as the authenticity of the seller before starting into the bill discounting transaction with both parties.
-This ensures that the risk of the bad debt or swindling is greatly reduced.
+The bankers or financial companies involved will look into the creditworthiness of the buyer as well as the authenticity of the seller before starting into the bill discounting transaction with both parties.
+This ensures that the risk of bad debt or swindling is greatly reduced.